BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 | dev        | https://dev.nva.sikt.no     | `develop` | Under active development.
 Mainly used by internal users, e.g. the development team.
 Is password protected against the outside world (including crawlers). |
 | sandbox    | https://sandbox.nva.sikt.no | `sandbox` | Sandbox environment.
 Used for testing and verifying features under development.                                                                           |

 In addition to these four environments, frontend has a `preview` branch, that can be used to verify features or bug fixes under development.
 This branch are only available through the Amplify URL that can be seen in AWS Amplify.
-While the other mentioned enviroments has their own backend enviroment as well, the preview deployment just uses the `dev` environment for backend.
+While the other mentioned enviroments has their own backend enviroment, the preview deployment just uses the dev environment for backend.

 ## Work process